The Healing And Medicinal Properties Of Chamomile

 - In the form of a lotion, it is ideal for sunburn, rashes, eczema, and minor burns.
 It not only eases the itching, but also reduces the skin inflammation.
 It speeds up healing and prevents infections.

-WebMD suggests caution when using chamomile if you are allergic to ragweed plants.
-However, this is its only known issue, which makes sense considering how common chamomile tea is.
+- Usage WebMD suggests caution when using chamomile if you are allergic to ragweed plants.
+However, the issue, which makes sense considering how common chamomile tea is.

 - To take it orally you must first dilute it in water, and generally, 2 drops would be sufficient.

-- If you are using it in a bath for whatever reason 10 drops is recommended.
+- If you are using it in a bath for any reason just make sure only 10 drops is recommended.

-- It can also be blended with a carrier oil to use for massage purposes, or with a cream for topical relief.
-Chamomile essential oil can only be applied topically to the skin when diluted with a carrier oil, like Jojoba.
+- You can blended with a carrier oil to use for massage purposes, or with a cream for topical relief.
+Chamomile essential oil will applied to the skin topically when diluted carrier oil, like Jojoba.

 Chamomile tea is the most widely drank herbal tea.
 The Herb Research Foundation estimates that more than one million cups of chamomile tea are drank a daily basis worldwide.
 It seems that all of us can take advantage of the many healing properties that it offers.